Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

 # Pypi export / create own library

 Put on github, add licence, create release.
-In computer create setup.py
+In computer create setup.py.
+Delete pypi_exp variable.
+It's here just not to be printed to console.

     pypi_exp = '''

     # This is content of setup.py
     from setuptools import setup, find_packages
     import io